 - provide challenges for learners at all levels.

-- connects students with their own culture as well as with the wider world.
+- connect students with their own culture as well as with the globalized world.

 - leads to fewer disciplinary infractions and higher attendance, graduation rates, and test scores.